- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 In the articles, Monthly Versus Weekly Forecasting Buckets and Quarterly Versus Monthly Forecasting Buckets challenges a long-held belief that forecasting information must frequently be updated with the most recent sales history to obtain the highest forecast accuracy.
-This was testing with actual client data, and from a client with difficult to forecast sales history, and will show that as with the tests I performed at previous customers, this is not all that important and contributes little to forecast accuracy.
+This was testing with actual client data, and from a client with challenging to forecast sales history, and will show that as with the tests I performed at previous customers, this is not all that important and contributes little to predict accuracy.

 This client was convinced that daily forecasting produced the highest accuracy.